BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     Moreover, there's the idea that "you can't be in it without getting it on you".
-    If you spend time in a room filled with smoke, you'll smell like smoke after a while.
+    If you spend time in a smoke-filled room, you'll begin to smell like smoke.
 </p>

 <p>
     For example, protest all you want: your taxes still fund the American military-industrial complex.
-    You can say you don't like it...or you can stop personally funding it.
+    You can say you don't like it...or you move abroad and stop personally funding it.
 </p>

 <p>